DevExpress-Examples/reporting-use-devexpress-drawing-skia-engine/Readme.md

 The commands required to configure the host operating system environment for the DevExpress Drawing Engine are included in the docker file.

-## How to Build and Run this Example
+## How to Build and Run This Example

 ### Obtain Your Personal DevExpress License Key

-Building a project within a dockerized environment cannot obtain the host's key automatically - which is usually supplied as a build-time secret.
-Refer to [License Key for DevExpress .NET Products](https://docs.devexpress.com/GeneralInformation/405494/trial-register/set-up-your-dev-express-license-key).
+Building a project within a dockerized environment does not obtain the host's key automatically - which is usually supplied as a build-time secret.
+Refer to [License Key for DevExpress .NET Products](https://docs.devexpress.com/GeneralInformation/405494/trial-register/set-up-your-dev-express-license-key) for details.

 ### Run the Example

 #### Visual Studio

-You can run the app on the Windows platform, or the Windows Subsystem for Linux or Docker.
-If you want to launch the app with docker, select _Docker_ from the Launch drop-down menu in the Visual Studio toolbar.
+You can run the app on the Windows platform, the Windows Subsystem for Linux, or Docker.
+To launch the app with Docker, select _Docker_ from the Launch drop-down menu in the Visual Studio toolbar.

 #### CLI

-Run the application from the dotnet CLI on Windows, Linux, and MacOS with the following command:
+Run the application using the .NET CLI on Windows, Linux, or macOS with the following command:

 ```console
 dotnet run